 Many times it happens that while talking to someone, the discussion heads towards the share market, and also how the share market helps investors make huge money.
 You might never have invested in the market, but after hearing about all those things you also decide to buy some shares.
 You should invest in the share market after getting the basic knowledge about it and in accordance with your financial goals.

-Before start investing in stock market educate yourself first
+Before starting to invest in stock market educate yourself first

-Before making your first investment in share market, take the time to learn the basics about the stock market and companies of the share market.
-Your focus will be upon individual companies which you are investing in and the relationship with the broader economy and the factors that drive your stock.
+Before making your first investment in the share market, take the time to learn the basics about the stock market and companies of the share market.
+Your focus will be on the individual companies in which you are investing in the relationship with the broader economy and the factors that drive your stock.
 Some significant regions you should know about before you enter the market are:

 Understanding financial ratios and definitions such as PE, EPS, ROE, and Market Cap etc.

-Learn basics fundamental and technical analyses.
-Trading basics, rules, terminology as market order types including market orders, limit order, stop market orders, stop limit orders, trailing stop loss orders, and other types commonly used by investors.
+Learn basic fundamental and technical analyses.
+Trading basics, rules, and terminology as market order types including market orders, limit order, stop market orders, stop limit orders, trailing stop loss orders, and other types commonly used by investors.

 Entering the market at the right time is one of the most important share market basics overlooked by investors.